plzm/azure-vm-disk-swap/readme.md

 > NOTE: This could also be done with the Azure remote script extension, but see my blog post [Using transient SSH keys on GitHub Actions Runners for Azure VM deployment and configuration](https://plzm.blog/202204-gha-ssh-vms) for a discussion of why this extension may not always be available.

-The scripts in this directory or the corresponding [02-deploy-prod-vm.yml](.github/workflows/02-deploy-prod-vm.yml) workflow do not need to be run consistently with the following scripts.
+The scripts in this directory or the corresponding [02-deploy-prod-vm.yml](.github/workflows/02-deploy-prod-vm.yml) workflow do not need to be run ongoing, each time the following scripts or corresponding GHA workflows are run.
 This directory and workflow are here for convenience, to provide a durable VM which the following workflows and steps will use.

 If you have your own durable VM which you would like to use with the following, simply modify [set-env-vars.sh](scripts/set-env-vars.sh) accordingly.

+> NOTE: the production VM is deployed with a set of Azure tags; see [02-deploy-prod-vm.sh](https://github.com/plzm/azure-vm-disk-swap/blob/main/scripts/02-deploy-prod-vm/02-deploy-prod-vm.sh#L17).
+If you use your own Azure VM deployment approach, MAKE SURE to add these tags so that later steps work correctly!

 #### [scripts/03-create-source-image/](scripts/03-create-source-image/)